University Distinguished Professor Ken Friedman

 In 2007, Loughborough University honored Friedman with the degree of Doctor of Science, honoris causa, for outstanding contributions to design research.
 The award citation by Public Orator Tony Hodgson appears at:

-Ken Friedman is also a practicing artist and designer active in the international laboratory known as Fluxus.
+Ken Friedman is also a practicing artist and designer, active in the international laboratory of art, design, music, and architecture known as Fluxus.
 He had his first solo exhibition in New York in 1966.
-His work is represented in major museums and galleries around the world, including the Museum of Modern Art and the Guggenheim Museum in New York, the Tate Modern in London, the Hood Museum of Art at Dartmouth College, and Stadtsgalerie Stuttgart.
+His work is represented in major museums and galleries around the world, including the Museum of Modern Art and the Guggenheim Museum in New York, the Tate Gallery in London, the Hood Museum of Art at Dartmouth College, and Stadtsgalerie Stuttgart.
 The University of Iowa Alternative Traditions in the Contemporary Arts is the official repository of Friedman’s papers and research notes.
 The Silverman Fluxus Collection at the Museum of Modern Art, Archiv Sohm at Stadtsgalerie Stuttgart and the Mandeville Department of Special Collections at the University of California also hold extensive archives on Friedman’s work of the 1960s and 1970s.